5jt/dyalog-cookbook/manuscript/13_help.md

 That's the reason why you are advised to perform all changes via the context menu rather than manipulating the help system directly.

 The only exception is when you change your mind about the structure of a help system.
-If that involves moving around namespaces or plenty of pages between namespaces then it is indeed better to do it in the Workspace Explorer and, when you are done, to check all the `∆TopicProperties` functions within your help system and finally recompile the help system.
+If that involves moving around namespaces or plenty of pages between namespaces then it is indeed better to do it in the Workspace Explorer and, when you are done, to check all the `∆TopicProperties` functions within your help system and finally recompile the help system; unless somebody implements drag-and-drop for the TreeView of the help system one day...

-Unless somebody implements drag-and-drop for the TreeView of the help system one day...
+However, in that case you must make sure that the help system is saved properly.
+The best way to do this is ... `⍝TODO⍝`

 ## How to view the  help system